+To: CMAP Board and MPO Policy Committee

+From: CMAP Staff

-Date: September 22, 2017
+Date: October 4, 2017

 Re: Local Technical Assistance (LTA) Project Selection

-Attached to this memo is a document that describes staff recommendations for selection of Local Technical Assistance (LTA) projects.
+Attached to this memo is a document that describes staff recommendations for selection of Local Technical Assistance (LTA) projects that was provided to the Programming Committee on September 22.
 This document describes the rationale for the staff recommendations, lists the recommended projects, and provides basic information about project distribution across communities.